Angels Flight Railway – Los Angeles

 Known as “The World’s Shortest Railway,” its two counterbalanced passenger cars (dubbed Sinai and Olivet), took L.A. residents up and down the hill (originally 350 feet), running northwest from the west corner of Third and Hill Street two blocks uphill and ended at Olive Street .. all for one penny.
 In 1915, they raised the fare to a nickel … damn inflation.
 It opened on New Year’s Eve 1901.

 The archway on Hill Street that greeted passengers read “Angels Flight,” and in 1912 the railway was officially titled Angels Flight.

 The railway was financed by Colonel J.W.
-Eddy, a lawyer and engineer who in his younger years had been a friend of Abraham Lincoln.
-Angels Flight operated until 1969, when it was shut down as part of a redevelopment project, controversial in its nature because it meant displacing 22,000 residents who were living (mostly renting) in the beautifully significant, but rather run-down buildings.
+Eddy, a lawyer, and engineer who in his younger years had been a friend of Abraham Lincoln.
+Angels Flight operated until 1969 when it was shut down as part of a redevelopment project, controversial because it meant displacing 22,000 residents who were living (mostly renting) in the beautifully significant, but rather run-down buildings.

 Olivet spent some lonely years in the building’s garage before being rejoined by Sinai.

 It was not until 1996 that Angels Flight was removed from storage.
 It was rebuilt, refurbished and re-opened just a half block away from its original site.
 I had ridden Angel’s Flight numerous times as a kid with my parents before it was shut down in the late ‘60s, and when it reopened in 1996 many times, I said to Tracy, “We should go downtown and hop on Angels Flight just for old times sake.”